Visitation: Thursday Nov 5, 2020 from 11-12 Noon

 Her love and service extended into the Franklin County community.
 Mother Taylor was a member of the Franklin County Women’s Chorus, Benevolence Club, Franklin County Community Association, and a lifetime supporter of the Dr. Martin Luther King, Jr. Scholarship Foundation.
 She was employed by Franklin County Board of Education at South Junior High School, Clark and Knies Accounting Firm for 36 years, and retired from E&B Carpet Mill after 27 years of service.
 In addition to her deceased husband and Mother, Mother Taylor is preceded in death by a great grandson, Jackson Cruz Garcia; brother, Donald McChutcen; and daughter in-love, Rosalie Covino Jackson.
 To continue her legacy are her children: Patricia (Aron) Farris, Odis “Juice” Jackson, and Grace (Richard) Reed, all of Winchester; Elgin (Bobbie) Jackson, of Talladega, Alabama; and Betty Jackson, of Oakland, California.
 The grandchildren are Karen (Allen) Robinson; Terry (Ja¢Net) Farris; Corina Reed, Hope (Jonathan) Ray, Daimon Carrington, April (Daniel) Garcia, Richard Reed, Jr., Bryan (Karintha) Farris, and Josh Jackson; and eight great grandchildren.
 Her siblings are a brother, William R. Liggins, Sr., of Atlanta, Georgia; sisters, Mamie Pruitt, of Jamaica, New York, and Mittie Brown, of Chattanooga, Tennessee.
 Her family in-love is Lina Lewis, Dorothy and Howard Taylor, and William and Vicky Fitzpatrick, all of Winchester.
 A host of extended family and friends remain.
 With love and thanksgiving, we praise God for the life of our Mother, Idella Taylor.

-To send flowers to the family or plant a tree in memory of Idella (Chitty) Taylor, please visit our floral store.
+To send flowers to Idella's family, please visit our floral store.